alysiawon/Final-Project/README.md

 **Why This Topic:** The purpose of this project is to see what criteria will make a country more likely to win medals.
 We will be comparing country statistics such as population and GDP to see if this can impact the likelihood that a country will win more medals.

-**Description of Data Source:** The three sources of data we will be utilizing is:
+**Description of Data Source:** By utilizing various dataset, the three outputs we would like to have is:
 1. Gold Medalist Data from 1896 to 2020, such as name, country, height, weight, age, and year competed in the Olympic.
-This will be completed by merging the <a href="Resources/120 Years Of Olympic Data">1896 to 2016 Olympic data</a> with the more recent <a href="Resources/2021 Olympics">2020 Olympic</a>.
+This will be completed by merging the 1896 to 2016 Olympic data with the more recent 2020 Olympic.
-2. Country Data, such as <a href="Resources/World Population">population</a> and <a href="Resources/World GDP">GDP</a>
+2. Country Data, such as population and GDP.
 3. Event Data, such as event name and gold medalist name.
-This will be completed by creating a separate DataFrame from the <a href="Resources/120 Years Of Olympic Data">1896 to 2016 Olympic data</a> and <a href="Resources/2021 Olympics">2020 Olympic data</a>.
+This will be completed by creating a separate DataFrame from the 1896 to 2016 Olympic data and the 2020 Olympic data.

+This will be completed by utiliizing the following datasets:
+- <a href="Resources/120 Years Of Olympic Data">1896 to 2016 Olympic Data</a>
+- <a href="Resources/2021 Olympics">2020 Olympic Data</a>.
+- <a href="Resources/World Population">World Population</a>
+- <a href="Resources/World GDP">World GDP</a>

 **Questions To Answer With The Data Source:** What criteria makes a country more likely to win medals?